Town Life

 The Town Life is an Italian microcar.
-The vehicle was created by the Tonino Lamborghini Group, a company run by the son of Ferruccio Lamborghini, who sold the company in 2001.
+The vehicle was created by the Tonino Lamborghini Group, a company run by the son of Ferruccio Lamborghini.

 There is no relation between this company and the more famous Lamborghini other than trademarks.

 Examples of the Town Life and golf carts produced by the Tonino Lamborghini Group are displayed at the Lamborghini museum, Centro Polifunzionale Ferruccio Lamborghini.

 History

 This vehicle was first displayed at the 1999 Bologna Motor Show by the Tonino Lamborghini Group.
 A company, Town Life S.p.A., was created to manufacture this car, and a plant was purchased from the bankrupt ISO company in Magione.